taichi-dev/taichi_three/docs/shading_models.md

 light = t3.PointLight(position=[0.6, -0.8, -1.2], color=[1.0, 1.0, 0.0])
 ```

 ?> Also note that you may have multiple lights in a single scene.
+Have a try :)

 ## Appendix